-The most notable recalls for Diamond all took place in a short period of time in Spring 2012.
-There were three recalls in total, two in May 2012, and one in April 2012.
+The most notable recalls for Diamond all took place in a short period of time in the Spring of 2012.
+There were three recalls in total, two in May 2012 and one in April 2012.
 All three of these recalls involved potential Salmonella contamination.

 This recall affected a huge range of products and not a specific recipe or batch.
 See below for details of the affected recipes.